Elfsong/ICLR_response/Reviewer_3.md

 # Reviewer 3

+We thank the reviewer for their thoughtful feedback and hope the response can address the raised concerns and questions.

 **Q1**: How is your sampling method connected to diffusion models?

 It's a good question.
 Thank you for questioning.
 To be concise, we employ an ODE solver in this paper, which can be regarded as a sort of ``deterministic'' diffusion model [1].